Power station: Biomass

-Biomass energy can be produced from combustion of waste green material to heat water into steam and drive a steam turbine.
+Biomass energy can be produced from the combustion of waste green material to heat water into steam and drive a steam turbine.
 Bioenergy can also be processed through a range of temperatures and pressures in gasification, pyrolysis or torrefaction reactions.
 Depending on the desired end product, these reactions create more energy-dense products (syngas, wood pellets, biocoal) that can then be fed into an accompanying engine to produce electricity at a much lower emission rate when compared with open burning.

 Storage power stations

 It is possible to store energy and produce electrical power at a later time as in pumped-storage hydroelectricity, thermal energy storage, flywheel energy storage, battery storage power station and so on.

 Pumped storage

 The world's largest form of storage for excess electricity, pumped-storage is a reversible hydroelectric plant.
 They are a net consumer of energy but provide storage for any source of electricity, effectively smoothing peaks and troughs in electricity supply and demand.
-Pumped storage plants typically use "spare" electricity during off peak periods to pump water from a lower reservoir to an upper reservoir.
+Pumped storage plants typically use "spare" electricity during off-peak periods to pump water from a lower reservoir to an upper reservoir.
 Because the pumping takes place "off peak", electricity is less valuable than at peak times.
 This less valuable "spare" electricity comes from uncontrolled wind power and base load power plants such as coal, nuclear and geothermal, which still produce power at night even though demand is very low.
 During daytime peak demand, when electricity prices are high, the storage is used for peaking power, where water in the upper reservoir is allowed to flow back to a lower reservoir through a turbine and generator.
 Unlike coal power stations, which can take more than 12 hours to start up from cold, a hydroelectric generator can be brought into service in a few minutes, ideal to meet a peak load demand.
 Two substantial pumped storage schemes are in South Africa, Palmiet Pumped Storage Scheme and another in the Drakensberg, Ingula Pumped Storage Scheme.